Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning: Algorithm

 \section{Algorithm}

 Building on the concepts introduced above, a general process of the proposed ISA is as follows:

-\paragraph{Step 1.
+\textbf{Step 1.
 Obtain influence scope.} ISA first collects transitions by interacting with the environment and then computes the influence scopes $D(a_i)$ and $D_i$ for each $i \in \mathcal{I}$ and each $a_i \in A_i$ according to Definitions \ref{Def:inf_ac} and \ref{Def:inf_ag} based on these collected transitions.
+As shown by the example in Fig. 2, ISA learns from transitions that agent $i$ can influence variables $s^1, s^2$, and $s^k$, which means $D_i = \{1,2,k\}$.

-\paragraph{Step 2.
-Explore global goal.} With the influence scopes of agents $D_i$ and their actions $D(a_i)$, ISA trains the exploration policies $\{\pi^e_i\}_{i\in\mathcal{I}}$ where $\pi^e_i: \mathcal{T}_i \times \mathcal{A}_i \rightarrow [0, 1]$, to discover a set of success states as global goals.
-This step is necessary because in ISA agents do not have prior knowledge about the values of success states in the given Dec-POMDP.
+\textbf{Step 2.
+Explore global goal.} With the influence scopes $D_i$, ISA trains the exploration policies $\{\pi^e_i\}_{i\in\mathcal{I}}$ where $\pi^e_i: \mathcal{T}_i \times \mathcal{A}_i \rightarrow [0, 1]$, to discover a set of success states as global goals.
+This training process is guided by exploration rewards defined with $D_i$ (which will be introduced in subsection \ref{sec:explora}).
+This process is illustrated in the middle of Fig. 2.
+Notably, ISA has no prior knowledge about the values of global goals.
+Therefore, it is necessary in this step to discover global goals.

-\paragraph{Step 3.
-Train goal-conditioned policies.} With at least one explored $g$, ISA trains policies conditioned on individual goals $g_i$ decomposed from $g$ based on Definition \ref{Def:Goal_t}.
+\textbf{Step 3.
+Train goal-conditioned policies.} With at least one explored global goal $g$, ISA trains policies conditioned on individual goals $g_i$ decomposed from $g$ based on Definition \ref{Def:Goal_t}.
 Specifically, ISA trains goal-conditioned policies $\{\pi_i\}_{i\in\mathcal{I}}$ where $\pi_i: \mathcal{T}_i \times \mathcal{G}_i \times \mathcal{A}_i \rightarrow [0, 1]$ and $\mathcal{G}_i$ represents the individual goal space.
 By uniformly sample a global goal $g$ among the discovered set of global goals for a whole episode, $g_i$, decomposed from $g$, is used to be a part of input of $\pi_i$ and to generate intrinsic rewards to train $\pi_i$.
-After repeated sampling of $g$ and sufficient training, agents can be trained towards achieving multiple global goals discovered in Step 2, which are guaranteed by the multi-goal reinforcement learning paradigm \cite{schaul2015universal,SurveyIntrinsically}.
+After repeated sampling of $g$ and sufficient training, agents can be trained towards achieving multiple global goals discovered in Step 2, which are guaranteed by the multi-goal reinforcement learning paradigm \citep{schaul2015universal,SurveyIntrinsically}.
+As shown in Fig. 2, since $D_i$ of agent $i$ is $\{1, 2, K\}$, the individual goal derived from the global goal is $g_i = [val_1, val_2, val_k]$.
+Note that the dimensions influenced by agent $i$ are learned during Step 1, while the specific values ($val_1, val_2, ...$) of these dimensions on the global goal are explored in Step 2.
+The individual goal is input to the policy $\pi_i$ and for computing the goal-conditioned reward to train $\pi_i$.
 After centralized training, individual goals $\{g_i\}_{i\in\mathcal{I}}$, decomposed from a sampled global goal $g$, will be deployed locally to enable the decentralized execution of $\{\pi_i\}_{i\in\mathcal{I}}$.